CrestfallenLARP/cfldangerden/content/en/rules/conditions/_index.md

 **Valid Targets**: Creature/Character

 The target of this condition is on the verge of death and retains no sensory knowledge of anything.
-One minute after entering the dying condition, the target dies (gaining the dead condition and losing the dying condition).
-If a character starts using the stabilize portion of the Medical Assistance skill on the target, the dying count freezes at its current number.
-If stabilize is completed, the target loses the dying condition and gains the unconscious condition with 1 HP.
+One minute after entering the dying condition, the target dies (gaining the [Dead]({{< ref "#dead" >}}) condition and losing the dying condition).
+If a character starts using the stabilize portion of the [Medical Training#]({{< ref "/rules/skills/#medical-training" >}}) skill on the target, the dying count freezes at its current number.
+If stabilize is completed, the target loses the dying condition and gains the [unconscious]({{< ref "#unconscious" >}}) condition with 1 HP.
 If the target is healed, they lose the dying condition immediately and are conscious.

 ## Elemental (Fire, Ice, Stone, Lightning)